Starpad/capstone_farm/README.md

-# Full Stack Trivia API Backend
+# Full Stack Zoo API for the capstone Project

 ## Getting Started